RajeshShedolkar/notes/web3/BlockChain.md

 This helps establish trust among participants.

 The immutability, combined with the use of advanced cryptographic techniques, makes the network tamper proof and secure.

+In nutshell:
+Blockchain is a decentralized, digital ledger technology that securely records transactions across multiple computers, ensuring transparency and immutability.
+It underpins cryptocurrencies like Bitcoin and enables various applications in finance, supply chain, and more.